aldeling/Mr.Rogers-Neighborhood-/README.md

 changeInput (number)
 Expected Output: "Boop!"

+Test: It should return Won't you be my neighbor? when number is 3
+Code:
+const number = "3"
+changeInput (number)
+Expected Output: "Won't you be my Neighbor?"

 Test: It should return number when user inputs a number that is not 1
 Code:
 const number = "4"